blefloch/lie-algebra-w0/README.md

 number of λ we compute by hand that they are mixed.
 Starting from this seed data, the Coq code being developped in this repository performs the case-by-case analysis proving that all other radical weights are mixed.
+Currently this is complete for A-type and C-type simple Lie algebras.

 To compile, run